Walden 7, Visiting A Little Piece of Utopia

 Walden 7 gives an appreciative nod to behavioural psychologist, social philosopher and Sci-Fi novelist B.F Skinner who dreamed of a utopian community in his 1948 book Walden Two

-We asked Helene Haugaard, whose Instagram site is a must-follow, about her recent visit to Richard Bofill’s famed 1975 residential apartment block in Sant Just Desvern close to Barcelona.
+We asked Helene Haugaard, whose Instagram site is a must-follow, about her recent visit to Ricardo Bofill’s famed 1975 residential apartment block in Sant Just Desvern close to Barcelona.

 What drew you to Walden 7?